Codeconut-Ltd/GH-Market-Products-Store/README.md

 ### PHP + Database

 - Install a PHP server and database that can run the API's PHP code
+  - Copy credentials template from `_internals`
-  - Adjust credentials under `public/api/config`
+  - Adjust path to credentials under `public/api/index`
-  - Initialize the database with SQL from `_internals/SQL/*.sql`
+  - Initialize the database with SQL from `_internals/sql/*.sql`
 - Run the build and upload the `build` folder
   - Build contains the API that needs PHP and SQL to run